MonoidMusician/blog/sources/semilattice_semiring.md

 Semirings are rings without subtraction: just addition and multiplication and their identities, zero and one, respectively.
 And [distributivity] and [annihilation] laws to intertwine these two monoids.

-The funny part of this is that “semi-” means different things: semirings are just missing subtraction (kind of a weird use of semi, which is why some call them [rigs](https://ncatlab.org/nlab/show/rig)), but semilattices are literally half of a lattice (one idempotent monoid instead of two interlinked).
+The funny part of this is that “semi-” means different things: semirings are just missing subtraction (kind of a weird use of semi, which is why some call them [rigs](https://ncatlab.org/nlab/show/rig)), but semilattices are literally half of a lattice (one idempotent commutative monoid instead of two interlinked).

 (Lattices are actually closely related to semirings: they have the same shape of operations, and you can turn every bounded _distributive_ lattice into a semiring – in two ways, in fact, since you can make a lattice with the opposite order.)